Which is the right position for you to sleep – Stop sleeping in that spot!

 In reality snoring is the only negative thing you consider when you sleep on your back.
 If you have snoring problems, you should find the right pillow.
 It’s got to be a puffy one, because it’s going to keep your head and neck covered up without pulling up much of your hair.

 It is a really bad position to lie over your side.
 You’ll get daily mushing of your nose from one eye.
-If you are sleeping in this place you will certainly need to find the right pillow for you.
+If you are sleeping in this position you will certainly need to find the right pillow for you.
 It has to be a thick one.

 This is simply a posture which is very effective in such a way that by elongating the spine, it eliminates snoring.